Stealing a page from Susie’s book to give you an update on the “current status” of my life. Some high, some low, some final Olympic thoughts.

 Current status of wanderlust

 My desire to travel has been at an all time high, especially because of the stifling heat here.
 I love where I live but there are so many places I want to see and explore.
 Don’t we all?
-One “benefit” to not running the marathon (and paying for that trip) is that my mom and I are now going on a little vacation over Labor Day Weekend!
-Excited is an understatement.
-Cooler weather, taller trees and less humidity.
-SOLD.
+One “benefit” to not running the marathon (and paying for that trip) is that my mom and I are now going on a little vacation over Labor Day Weekend.
+Cooler weather, taller trees and less humidity…can’t wait!

 Current status of everything